zamsyt/finalclean-validate/README.md

 `fullmerge <path-to-drawpile.ora>`

-Convert the entire merged image to the palette, and save an image of the (corrected) pixels that are different from "BASE LAYER" to diff.png
+Convert the entire merged image to the palette, and save an image of the (corrected) pixels that are different from "BASE LAYER" to base-diff.png

+v0.3.2: Save image of non-palette pixels in the merged image to palette-diff.png

 ### `split`